pierre-rouleau/pel/doc/pel-manual.rst

 This makefile uses a terminal version of Emacs 26.1 or later.

-All you have to do is open a shell and execute the following commands:
+All you have to do is open a terminal shell and execute the following commands:

 .. code:: shell

           cd ~/projects/pel
           make clean
           make

+That will take some time as it downloads several external packages from MELPA_, ELPA_, EmacsAttics_ and EmacsMirror_.
+It might also prompt you, so keep an eye on it.

 Activate PEL in your init.el file
 ---------------------------------